Automated Work Zone Speed Enforcement Program

 Appropriate and visible signage will be present at each work zone speed enforcement location.

-Will workers be present and/or signs posted indicating the speed was photo-enforced?
+Are workers present and/or are signs posted indicating the speed was photo-enforced?

 Yes, Vehicle and Traffic Law 1180-e requires workers to be present and a sign(s) to be posted that the photo speed violation monitoring system is being used.
 To meet this requirement, the Speed Enforcement Contractor has Standard Operating Procedures they must adhere to.
 Part of those procedures are to confirm the presence of workers on site and to deploy the “Work Zone Photo Enforced” signs.